Featured news at KU

 Student experience and achievement

-This summer, ten University of Kansas students received an Undergraduate Research Award (UGRA).
-UGRA recipients are awarded a $1,000 scholarship for their work on mentored research and creative projects.
+KU's Undergraduate Research Award recipients are awarded a $1,000 scholarship as they work on mentored research and creative projects.
+Nineteen Jayhawks received an award for fall 2024.

 Campus news